ArseniiChan/ArseniiChan/README.md

 ### 📅 What’s Next?
 I’m continuously working on refining my skills in C++, web development, and AI.
 Next on the list is expanding my GitHub with more projects, contributing to open source, and collaborating with other developers on exciting new ideas.

-### 🏓 Beyond the Code
-When I’m not coding, you’ll likely find me staying active or reading up on the latest tech trends.
-Let’s talk about AI, coding challenges, or anything tech-related!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arsenii-chan)
 [![Devpost](https://img.shields.io/badge/Devpost-003E54?style=for-the-badge&logo=Devpost&logoColor=white)](https://devpost.com/arseniichan/)